paras-13/paras-13/README.md

 - 🌱 I’m currently learning **C**

-- 👨‍💻 All of my projects are available at [paras-profile.netlify.app](paras-profile.netlify.app)
+- 👨‍💻 All of my projects are available at [https://paras-profile.netlify.app/](https://paras-profile.netlify.app/)

 - 💬 Ask me about **Python, C and JS**